siddgood/billboard-hit-prediction/README.md

 - **Ridge Regression**: all the features are included in the model, but variables with minor contribution have their coefficients close to zero
 - **Lasso Regression**: the coefficients of less contributive features are forced to zero and only the most significant features are kept

-(an explanation regarding penalty methods and shrinkage can be found [here](https://stats.stackexchange.com/questions/179864/why-does-shrinkage-work))
+(An explanation regarding penalty methods and shrinkage can be found [here](https://stats.stackexchange.com/questions/179864/why-does-shrinkage-work))

 **Ridge: MSE vs. log(Λ)**
 ![](/images/ridge.png)